This is the story of turning a field into a winter wonderland wedding venue

 What elements make a winter wonderland setting?
 Lots of white, lots of lights, something snow-related and lots of trees.

 To tackle the trees issue I met up with Rob of Ridgeway Tree Surgery & Countryside Management.
 I explained my ideas to him and he suggested I visit his yard to see what he had.
 And oh boy, did he have some beauties?!
-He had exactly what I needed to create the vision of wooded enchantment in my head.
+He had exactly what I needed to create the vision of wooded enchantment that I had in my head.
 Because the branches were too big for my car, Rob offered to deliver them to me.
-Once I started on my twiggy creations I soon realised I needed more branches.
-As co-incidence would have it, I’d got a meeting arrange with David Boase of Lone Ranger Woodcraftand the Wild Frontier Family Forest School.
-Showing him a picture of what I wanted, David replied ‘Ok leave it with me.’
-And, lo and behold, another pile of branches appeared.

-Both Rob and David were kindness itself and went out of the way to help.
-Thank you – both of you.
+Rob was kindness itself and went out of his way to help.

 The winter wonderland wedding scene that the Fabulous Functions team together created was as captivating as we’d planned and worked for.
 It captivated the bride and groom and wowed their guests.